This was a long requested feature - and many bloggers added it to their blogs, as soon as the option was presented to

-Some blog owners like this feature so much, that they request its availability inappropriately.
-They prefer that the comments, accompanied by the comment entry form, should be visible when the blog is opened, in main page view.
+Some blog owners like this feature so much, that they request it to be visible when the blog is opened, in main page view.

 And this is not how embedded comments work.I would like all comments, and the comment form, to be shown underneath the relevant post, automatically, for everyone to read without clicking on the number of comments link.

 The embedded comment form was designed to appear at the bottom of the page.
 With both comments and the comment form appearing below each post, an index page would be unacceptably long and complex.
 And coding for the form would be impossible.